How to Invest in iShares UK Property UCITS ETF

 The most recent dividend payment came in February, where the fund distributed £0.03 per share to investors.
 This is around the same level paid last February, just before the crash in price occurred.
 However, looking at previous dividend payouts, it can be seen that the level of yield has decreased since 2018 when the fund was offering a yield of around 2% to investors on an annual basis.

 With the iShares UK Property UCITS ETF recovering well over the past year, we could see dividends return to the levels they were at between 2017 and early 2020.
 Dividend yields tend to be affected by an asset’s performance; if an investment does well, it’ll have more capital to distribute back to investors, thereby increasing yield.
-Assuming this ETF continues its upwards trajectory, it may lead to an increased price yield and therefore a more attractive prospect for investors looking to get involved in dividend investing.

 As mentioned previously, the iShares UK Property UCITS ETF is primarily exposed to the real estate sector in the UK.
 To generate this exposure, the fund invests in a selection of listed real estate companies and REITs that are domiciled within the United Kingdom.
-Some of the fund’s top holdings are as follows:
+Some of the fund’s holdings are as follows: